movq/openbsd/notes/mwx-rate-improvements.md

 use BE.

 OpenBSD net80211 intentionally emits QoS Data frames only after a TX block-ack agreement has been established.
-As a result, ordinary payload remains on BE during this pre-A-MPDU stage even though WMM negotiation and firmware EDCA configuration are active.
-The queue mapping will begin handling per-TID data when the subsequent A-MPDU stage enables and negotiates block ack.
+As a result, ordinary payload remained on BE during the pre-A-MPDU stage even though WMM negotiation and firmware EDCA configuration were active.
+The queue mapping begins handling per-TID data after the A-MPDU support below negotiates block ack.

+## A-MPDU and Block Ack Implementation

+The driver now advertises `IEEE80211_C_TX_AMPDU`, with a 64 KiB maximum A-MPDU length and no MPDU density requirement.
+It deliberately does not advertise `IEEE80211_C_ADDBA_OFFLOAD`: OpenBSD net80211 sends and receives the ADDBA and DELBA action frames, tracks agreement state, and performs RX reordering.

+The net80211 TX and RX BA callbacks defer firmware commands to the driver's task queue because they can be called from the RX path and the firmware commands wait for MCU acknowledgements.
+A pending net80211 agreement is accepted only after both MediaTek firmware records have been programmed:

+- The nested `WTBL_BA` record configures the originator or recipient WTBL entry with the negotiated TID, starting sequence number, and window size.
+- The `STA_REC_BA` record enables or disables the corresponding per-station BA session.

+TX ADDBA requests are marked with `MT_TXD5_ADD_BA`, and compressed Block Ack Request frames copy their TID into the TX descriptor.
+Once a TX agreement is active, net80211 emits QoS Data frames and the existing descriptor path maps their TIDs to the appropriate WMM queues.
+Firmware performs TX aggregation.

+RX A-MPDUs continue through the hardware de-aggregation path.
+Individual QoS MPDUs retain their sequence and TID fields, allowing net80211's existing 64-frame BA reorder buffer to deliver them in order.

+This first implementation has the following deliberate limits:

+- BA firmware programming is enabled only in station mode.
+- TIDs 0-7 are supported.
+- A-MSDU remains disabled even if the peer sets the ADDBA A-MSDU bit.
+- ADDBA/DELBA management exchange remains host-managed.

 ## Original Findings